feature-image

 ADVERTISEMENT

-Justin Gaethje originally imagined facing Ilia Topuria in January and defending his belt in June, but admitted that circumstances forced him to adjust his expectations.
+Justin Gaethje originally imagined facing Ilia Topuria in January and defending his belt in June, but admitted that circumstances forced him to adjust his plans.
 “Can’t control everything.
 Ilia takes a step back because of personal issues.
 I still get to fight for [the] interim championship, which makes me a champion on paper, which gives me Ilia on the White House in June,” he explained.

 ADVERTISEMENT